kleene-project/docs/building/dockerfile_best-practices.md

     mysql -u root -e "FLUSH PRIVILEGES;"
 ```

-this can be split up into,
+This can be split up into

 ```dockerfile
 # Dockerfile.mariadb-pkg build with tag 'MariaDB'